codelucas/vsummarize/README.rst

 Authored and maintained by `Lucas Ou-Yang`_.

+Shoutout to `Zulko`_ for helping code some parts of this project.

 We use `moviepy`_ and `ffmpeg`_ for video manipulation.
 We also use google's youtube api.